civicrm/civicrm-dev-docs/docs/tools/git.md

 #### Writing a commit message {:#commit-messages}

+When making commits, remember that this isn't just a small personal project: your audience is hundreds of other developers &mdash; now and ten years from now &mdash; as well as end users trying to understand features and bugs.
+By leaving a commit history that makes sense &mdash; both in content and in commit messages &mdash; you will make the code more legible for everyone.

 Follow these guidelines to write a good commit messages:

 * The first line should be a meaningful **subject**, which should: